HCaldwell95/watery-wordplay-wreck/README.md

   - I would like the challenge to remain and encounter different words than my last visit.

 ## Logic Flow
-To organise the logic flow of the game, I created a flow chart that outlines the individual steps.
+To organise the logical flow of the game, I created a flow chart that outlines the individual steps.
 Each step is color-coded to differentiate between various types of activities.

 <img src="./docs/flow-chart.png" alt="Image of the project flowchart" width="700">